-Blurb: Joshua Delaney and Carmine Angelo Trezini, cop and mobster, should have absolutely nothing in common; yet, accidentally brought together, they rapidly became both lovers and allies against important crime figure Matthew Picano.
+Blurb: Joshua Delaney and Carmine Angelo Trezini, cop and mobster, should have absolutely nothing in common.
+Yet, accidentally brought together, they rapidly became both lovers and allies against organized crime boss Matthew Picano.
 Of course, taking down a man like that was never going to be easy – but Josh has no idea of the scale of the sacrifice he will eventually be called upon to make.

 Click here for an excerpt of text, and here for the reviews.

 Excerpt: This book quite literally sucked me in and wouldn’t let me go. … The angst and tension caused by Carmine’s double crossing his boss/best friend was wonderful, and the courtroom drama a delight.
-The romance that was developing between Josh and Carmine was intense and angst-ridden due not only to the stress of the undercover operation, but because Josh had previously considered himself to be heterosexual, and as such was struggling with embarrassment, confusion, shame, anger, lust, guilt, developing emotional feelings and fear for Carmine’s life.
+The romance that was developing between Josh and Carmine was intense and angst-ridden due not only to the stress of the undercover operation, but because Josh … was struggling with embarrassment, confusion, shame, anger, lust, guilt, developing emotional feelings and fear for Carmine’s life.

 Excerpt: This is a well written book that has a very good story-line and plot.
 Angelo is the guy that I fell in love with in this book.
-He just seems to live life to the fullest, embracing his love for Josh and just going with it without procrastinating about how soon it is or the fact that the man was straight. … This book I will recommend to those who love cop/mobster love affairs, court room drama and gentle love.
+He just seems to live life to the fullest, embracing his love for Josh and just going with it … This book I will recommend to those who love cop/mobster love affairs, court room drama and gentle love.

 Excerpt: Give it to Cryssy: she’ll read anything. … There is one very interesting take on the sex.
 When they do arrive at the moment of attempting anal sex, Delaney isn’t thrilled down to his socks and yearns for it to be over, but he wants Trezini to be happy.
 Not sexy, but unique, and one of the few moments we see the relationship growing. … The ending is as tragic as the title promises, the last line the most moving in the entire work.

-- Ingrid said: OMG She has done it again…. speechlesss
+- Ingrid gave it 5 stars, and said: OMG She has done it again…. speechlesss

-- bill m said: this is a wonderfully written story, but it’s a tough read — astonishingly realistic.
+- bill m gave it 4 stars, and said: this is a wonderfully written story, but it’s a tough read — astonishingly realistic.
 There’s a lot of stuff in this genre that’s contrived and artificial; this one isn’t like that.
 It’s tense, uplifting, gritty and sad.
 But it would be hard not to recommend it, and I do.

-An excerpt from this novel.
+An excerpt from the first chapter of this novel.
 A cop and a mobster find themselves thrown together in a life-or-death situation.

 Angelo Trezini was slowing down, too cold and too dull to even think.
 Well, his only thought was a wistful wish for the energy necessary to feel sad or sorry or righteously pissed off.
 He was fading fast.